 stimulating positive changes and overcoming barriers

-The country case study selection process was conducted on the basis of which were most similar in type.
-This will permit us to gain a contextual, in-depth, and comprehensive understanding of how UMs are applied in countries with significant institutional, legal, and political commonalities.
+The country case study selection process was conducted based on which countries were most similar in type.
+This permits us to gain a contextual, in-depth, and comprehensive understanding of how UMs are applied in countries with significant institutional, legal, and political commonalities.

-The core country case studies that IMPACTUM will examine are:
+The core countries for the IMPACTUM case studies are:

-The Interdisciplinary International Advisory Board (IIAB) is composed of scholars, judges, members of international HRs bodies, and members of HRs NGOs with diverse backgrounds and experience at the international, regional, and local level.
+The Interdisciplinary International Advisory Board (IIAB) is composed of scholars, judges, members of international human rights (HRs) bodies, and members of HRs NGOs with diverse backgrounds and experience at the international, regional, and local level.
 They provide substantive individual and collective guidance throughout the project, and selected board members act (along with the PI) as co-supervisors of the PhD students.

 Prof Julissa Mantilla Falcón

 Prof Julissa Mantilla Falcón is a Commissioner of the Inter-American Commission on Human Rights (Washington D.C.).
 She is currently Rapporteur on the Rights of Women and Rapporteur on Memory, Truth, and Justice.
 Additionally, she is a professor at the Catholic University of Peru (PUCP), where she teaches law and human rights, and at the Academy on Human Rights and Humanitarian Law at the American University's Washington College of Law (USA).
 Formerly, she was the Rapporteur on the Rights of Older Persons, worked in the Peruvian Ombudspersons Office, oversaw gender issues in the Commission for Truth and Reconciliation in Peru, and served as an international consultant on transitional justice for UN Women.
 She has a law degree, with a specialization in Human Rights (PUCP), a diploma in Gender Studies (PUCP), and a Master of Laws in International Human Rights Law (London School of Economics and Political Science).